gersioluis/gersioluis/README.md

 You can reach me at elgersio.t@gmail.com (I have no IG, no FB, no pipiripipí -in spanish).

-Fun facts: modular synthesizer (music), flute, electronics, mathematics, poetry, food, love, samba and candómbe.
+Fun facts: modular synthesis (music), flute, electronics, mathematics, poetry, food, love, samba and candombe.